AnglerLeague earns commission from affiliate links on this page. Learn how we make money.

 Best Scent Booster Add-On

-Add a thin line of Pro-Cure Super Gel along the worm before dipping in your main bait — it cuts the heavy paste smell with a brighter, more "natural" scent that I've seen genuinely turn slow days into producing days.
-Crawfish flavor is my go-to for the Arkansas River system; garlic for clearer water.
-Not a replacement for dip bait, but a real edge when fish are fussy.
+Add a thin line of Pro-Cure Super Gel along the worm before dipping in your main bait — it cuts the heavy paste smell with a brighter, more "natural" scent that reviewers credit with turning slow days into producing days.
+Crawfish flavor is a frequent owner favorite for river systems; garlic gets the nod for clearer water.
+Not a replacement for dip bait, but owners report a real edge when fish are fussy.

 Check Price on Amazon